 The environmental analysis process, in compliance with NEPA guidance, includes public and agency review of information pertinent to the Proposed Action and alternatives.
-Further, compliance with Section 7 of the Endangered Species Act (ESA) and Section 106 of the NHPA require consultation with the U.S. Wildlife Service (USFWS) and the State Historic Preservation Office (SHPO), respectively.
-Federal, state, and local agencies with jurisdiction that could be affected by the alternative actions were notified and consulted during the development of this EA.
+Further, compliance with Section 7 of the Endangered Species Act (ESA) and Section 106 of the NHPA (Section 106) require consultation with the U.S. Wildlife Service (USFWS) and State Historic Preservation Office (SHPO), respectively.
+Federal, state, and local agencies with jurisdiction that could be affected by the alternative actions were notified and consulted during EA development.